appliedmicrobiologyresearch/covgap/README.md

 $ git clone https://github.com/appliedmicrobiologyresearch/covgap/ path/to/covgap
 ```

 ## Using covgap:
-For the moment COVGAP can run in linux or mac.
-Choose the appropriate version while running snakemake.
 The initial reads need to be already demultiplexed, paired end and tagged with `_R1.fastq.gz` and `_R2.fastq.gz`.
 Anything prior this tagging will be interpreted as the sample name.
+For the moment COVGAP can run only in linux or macOS.
+Choose the appropriate version while running snakemake.
 To run the command with default options simply type:
 #### For linux
 ```
 $ snakemake -s path/to/covgap/repo/covgap_linux.smk --use-conda --cores [number of cores reserved]